CamilaRivera/Formik-steps-example/README.md

 ## Getting Started

-Important: You need to have acces to Telus repository.

 1) Fork this repository, then clone your fork of this repository
 2) Install dependencies with `npm i`
 3) Run `npm start`